Train Simulator Classic: Features

-The game features steam, diesel and electric traction trains; keyboard, mouse or gamepad control of throttles, brakes and switches with Simple and Expert driving models for varying player skills.
+The game features steam, diesel and electric traction trains; keyboard, mouse or gamepad are used to control throttles, brakes and switches with Simple and Expert driving models for varying player skills.
 A variety of scenarios are available for Standard and Career modes, as well as an exploratory style Free Roam mode.
 Quick Drive mode allows a player to pick a train (or to put together their own by snapping together cars), choose a route, set departure and destination stations and decide on the time of day, the season and the weather.
 Cargo and passengers are animated, and weather changes dynamically with time.
 Steam Workshop allows players to upload and download additional user-created routes and scenarios.

 Editing tools

 A complete suite of tools is also available to create custom content.
 This allows players to create their own custom routes and scenarios with the in-game editor, or to create custom rolling stock and other 3D assets that can be imported in game via the Blueprint Editor.
 The route editor has the ability to import Digital Elevation Model data (DEM) to shape the terrain and has a built in Google Maps overlay.
 These two tools massively simplify creation of real world routes.
 Track laying is spline-based, giving almost unlimited freedom over the track shape.
 The scenario editor lets players create their own custom scenario, with a defined set of instruction, like having to make passenger stops, shunting and various other tasks.
 Scenarios can also have scripting, making simulation of possible failures and other unexpected events possible.
 The Blueprint Editor lets creators import their models and textures into the game.
 With this tool, creators can import pretty much anything in the game, like custom skyboxes, ground textures, track, roads, vegetation, buildings, track linked object (like signals) and various other scenery assets, and of course rolling stock too.